 Fourth of July Apple Tree Community Celebration

 The Freedom Celebration is held on July 4th at Apple Tree Community.
-Come and enjoy music, kids’ games, lots of food, and fireworks starting at 9:30 pm.
+Come and enjoy music, kid’s games, and lots of food, all starting at 12 noon.

 New Castle’s annual race is part of the Colorado River Valley Charity Race Series in early July.
 The race makes its way through New Castle Streets and ends with a breakfast hosted by the Lions Club.